ilpropheta/playground-twh5homb/markdowns/exercise5.md

 # A functional touch

-Post-modern C++ programmers master more than one paradigm and, without a doubt, **functional paradigm** is one.
+Post-modern C++ programmers master more than one paradigm and, without a doubt, **functional paradigm** is one to know.

 We cannot really cover functional programming in C++, it would need more than a workshop!
 However, we could introduce a few interesting concepts and try them out.